Steven G. Smith

 In the library there are useful general sources in the Reference section like Halliwell’s Film Guide and Film Encyclopedia.
 We also have numerous books on film theory, film history, particular genres, and particular directors.
 You will find much of interest in film journals to which Millsaps subscribes electronically including Film-Philosophy and Film Comment.
 See Chap.
 6 of Corrigan for many more print and online resources.

 Two of the most useful books that go deeper than Corrigan into film aesthetics are David Bordwell and Kristin Thompson, Film Art, and Dennis DeNitto, Film: Form and Feeling.

-For overviews of these fields with bibliographies see the entries “Philosophy of Film” and “Love” in the online Stanford Encyclopedia of Philosophy.
+For an overview of philosophy of film with a bibliography see “Philosophy of Film” in the online Stanford Encyclopedia of Philosophy.

 WEEKLY WRITINGS AND EXAM ESSAYS

 The purpose of the assigned writings in the course is to practice noticing features of film experience and thinking about its nature and implications, and about meaningful human experience more broadly.
 Most assignments will explicitly direct you to relate ideas that are presented in class and readings to specific features of the films that we view.
 Grades on writing will reflect the degree to which you fulfill these criteria:

 (1) Thoughtful grappling with ideas and arguments introduced in the course, with